Dell considering spinning off VMware stake, shares surge

 Shares of Dell jumped 8%, while VMware rose 5% in aftermarket trading.

+Any deal would require VMware shareholder approval.
+Other options including an outright sale and maintaining the status quo are likely to be considered, according to a source familiar with the matter.

-VMware is currently Dell’s best performing unit as it benefits from companies looking to cut costs move to the cloud, a shift that is being speeded up by the coronavirus pandemic.
+VMware is currently Dell’s best-performing unit as it benefits from companies looking to cut costs and move to the cloud, a shift that is being hastened by the coronavirus pandemic.

-It had last year bought two providers of cloud security and developer services in deals that together valued at about $5 billion.
+VMWare last year bought two providers of cloud security and developer services in deals that together were valued at about $5 billion.

 The unit’s revenue increased 12% in the latest reported quarter, even as Dell’s total revenue growth dipped.

-The PC maker had returned to public markets in 2018, nearly six years after the company’s founder and Chief Executive Officer Michael Dell took it private in what was then the biggest buyout since the financial crisis of 2008.
-It happened after Dell bought back shares that tracked the financial performance of VMware in a deal worth nearly $24 billion.

-Reporting by Neha Malara and additional reporting by Arundhati Sarkar; Editing by Arun Koyyur
+Reporting by Stephen Nellis in San Francisco, Krystal Hu in New York and Neha Malara and Arundhati Sarkar; Editing by Arun Koyyur and Cynthia Osterman